 4. Bike Tent

-Bike tents or covers like this one are best for those wanting to keep a bike from being exposed to the elements.
+Bike tents or covers are best for those wanting to keep a bike from being exposed to the elements.
 While covered balconies already offer some level of protection, bike covers are even better options for those who live in areas where it rains or snows.

 5. Ceiling Mount